albinot001/Crypto-Analyzer-BitNova-/capstonProject1/README.md

 ## Academic Context

-This project was developed as a final project for a Bachelor's degree in [Your Field].
+This project was developed as a final project for a Bachelor's degree.
 It demonstrates the practical application of:

 -   React-based SPA development
 -   Real-time data integration